 Restrictions: Apply prior to disease development and continue throughout the season.
 Use higher rates when disease pressure is severe.
 Do not apply within 14 days of harvest and grazing.
-Do not apply more than two sequential applications without alternating with another fungicide chemistry.
-Do not apply more than 15.5 fl oz/A per cutting.
-Aframe, Azoxy 2SC, Quadris and Satori may be applied by ground, air or through chemigation.
+Do not apply more than three sequential applications without alternating with another fungicide chemistry not in Group 11.
+Do not apply more than 2 applications per year at the high rate of 15.5 fl oz/A. Aframe, Azoxy 2SC, Quadris and Satori may be applied by ground, air or through chemigation.
 Use of an adjuvant such as a crop oil concentrate (COC) or a non-ionic surfactant (NIS) is recommended.
 Do not apply more than 0.75 lbs a.i./A per season.